pamapa/callblocker/README.md

   - number blocking using blacklists only
   - number blocking using blacklists and avoid blocking, if number is in whitelist
   - number has to be in whitelist, all other numbers are blocked
-- daily refresh blacklists through the Internet
+- different kind of ways to verify incoming calls
   - support of online spam check sites, for spam verification
+  - self maintained offline blacklist
+  - extern maintained offline blacklists (downloaded from the Internet and stored offline)
 - support of online lookup sites, to find out who is calling
 - import your addressbook as whitelist or blacklist
-- has a nice web interface
+- nice web interface

 Supported VoIP systems (tested):
 - Fritzbox 7390